Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

 ### Create and configure a Microsoft Entra Domain Services managed domain

 You need to have a Microsoft Entra tenant.
-If you don't have an existing tenant, see [Quickstart: Set up a tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant).
+If you don't have an existing tenant, set it up by following [Quickstart: Set up a tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant).

 Complete the tutorial [Create and configure a Microsoft Entra Domain Services managed domain](https://learn.microsoft.com/azure/active-directory-domain-services/tutorial-create-instance) up to but not including the section [Enable user accounts for Domain Services](https://learn.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#enable-user-accounts-for-azure-ad-ds).
 That section requires special treatment in the context of this tutorial, as described in the next section.
 Be sure to complete the DNS actions completely and correctly.